I made $200 in a week on Fiverr, and so can you!

 - Find something simple and unique – there are lots of jobs that fit these criteria.
 For example, why not go with App testing?

 - In case you don’t want to put in as much effort, there’s only one option remaining: Trading Gigs.
 Let me give you an example.
-You know absolutely nothing about SEO, and yet, you posted a gig which relates to this topic.
-What you need to have is a professional description and a good quality picture.
+You know absolutely nothing about SEO, and yet, you posted a gig that relates to this topic.
+What you need to have are a professional description and a good quality picture.
 The price you can set is $10.
-When you receive an order, simply search SEO gigs which offer a 24-hour delivery, where the price is set at $5.
+When you receive an order, simply search SEO gigs that offer a 24-hour delivery, where the price is set at $5.

 All that’s left to do is to resend that to your client, and that’s it.
 Fiverr, of course, plays into this equation, as you will pay $6 as a buyer, and receive $8 as a seller, but you’ll still end up with a $2 profit!
 Best of all, you won’t need any skills in order to do so.

 It’s absolutely vital to increase your delivery time 1day+ more in comparison to the gig you’re trying to resell.
 This way, you’ll have plenty of time to paste “your work” to the buyer.